CarlosCoello/the-project/README.md

 # git cloning

-git clone the project repo to your local enviroment
+git clone the master branch to your local enviroment

 # for local environment front end instructions